-The following Corporate Crime guidance note provides comprehensive and up to date legal information covering:
+The following Corporate Crime practice note produced in partnership with Joanna Dimmock, Tom Hickey and Fred Kelly of White & Case LLP provides comprehensive and up to date legal information covering:

-misleading statements under s 89
+making false or misleading statements or dishonestly concealing material facts under FSA 2012, s 89

-misleading impressions under s 90, and
+creating false or misleading impressions under FSA 2012, s 90, and

-This note will cover the offence of misleading statements.
 See also Practice Notes: Misleading statements etc in relation to benchmarks and Misleading impressions under Financial Services Act 2012.

 to enter into or offer to enter into, or to refrain

-**excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
+**Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.